dotzenith/tilde/README.md

   UseKeychain yes
   IdentityFile ~/.ssh/id_ed25519
 ```
 > Replace \<homeserver\>, \<internal-ip-of-server\>, and \<non-root-user\> with the appropriate values (without the < >)

+NOTE: This is for your personal machine, NOT for the server.

 If you're on a different OS, the guide has instructions for windows and linux as well, I trust that you'll be able to follow them :)